fairlearn/fairlearn/docs/user_guide/assessment.rst

 that the target variable :math:`Y` is a good measurement of the phenomena being modeled, but that assumption may not hold if the measurement does not satisfy the requirements of construct validity.

+Similar to the demographic parity case, Fairlearn provides :func:`equalized_odds_difference` and :func:`equalized_odds_ratio` to help with these calculations.
+However, since equalized odds is based on both the true positive and false positive rates, there is an extra step in order to return a single scalar result.

 .. _equal_opportunity: